 - Healthy young individuals with often quite high vaccination rates

-- Potential for a rapid and rational response from on-site student health services
+- Potential for access to free MMR vaccine from on-site student health services

-With all of this in mind, and with a tip of the hat to rare diseases such as Ebola and Rabies, focus for a moment on the two infectious diseases that might well strike you down this academic year, just as you prepare for an important exam, or depart on that Erasmus trip, the twin evils of MUMPS and INFLUENZA.
+With all of this in mind, let us focus for a moment on the two infectious diseases that might well impact you this academic year, perhaps just as you prepare for an important exam, or to depart on that Erasmus trip; MUMPS and INFLUENZA.

 There is already signs of increased Mumps activity on campuses in Ireland this academic year, with a number of cases emerging here in UCC.
-You can see what mumps can look like in an adult in an adult male in the Picture on this page.
+You can see what Mumps can look like in an adult in an adult male in the photograph at the top of this page.

 A number of take home messages: